andre-geldenhuis/python-image-manipulation-session/README.md

     imageprocess(filepath, output_path)
 ```

-That works, but adding the fuction first looks a bit messy and makes the code a little hard to follow.
+That works, but adding the function first looks a bit messy and makes the code a little hard to follow.
 Let's move that to another file to make look tidier

 `imagefunctions.py`
 ```python